Taha Basry: Club career

 Basry was distinguished by his powerful shooting, mastery of head kicks, and exemplary athleticism, but the most important thing that distinguished him throughout his career was his upright character.
 He never objected to a referee or assaulted one, or a colleague.
 Basry retired from professional football in 1978.

 International career

 Basry played for Egypt at the first time in 1966.
-He represented his country in a total of 60 caps, one of his most memorable matches was against Morocco in the 1972 African Cup of Nations Qualifiers in Cairo in 1971, and Egypt won by a score of 3-2.
+He represented his country until his retirement from football, one of his most memorable matches was against Morocco in the 1972 African Cup of Nations Qualifiers in Cairo in 1971, and Egypt won by a score of 3-2.
 He played for his country in the 1970 African Cup of Nations and Egypt finished in third place.

 In the 1974 African Cup of Nations, which was held in Egypt, the hosts finished also in the third place.
 He was Egypt's captain in 1975 Palestine Cup of Nations in Tunisia, which Egypt finished as champions.
 In the 1976 African Cup of Nations, Basry was captain, and Egypt was ranked fourth.
 He scored a total of 4 goals in the Africa Cup of Nations.
-Basry played for Egypt in 34 international caps and scored 9 international goals.
+Basry played for Egypt in 44 international caps and scored 9 international goals.